zextras/carbonio-design-system/src/components/inputs/ChipInput.md

 </Container>
 ```

-To simulate a suggestion mode, value the option prop dinamically, leaving the disableOptions prop set to false
+To simulate a suggestion mode, value the option prop dynamically, leaving the disableOptions prop set to true

 ```jsx
 import { useCallback, useState, useRef } from 'react';